project-sekai-ctf/sekai.team/data/blog/utctf-2022/irc.md

 ## 3. Build a custom profile for Debian 10:

-You can do this lots of ways - basically you will need a system.map for the running kernel, and you will need to combine it in an appropriately named zip file with module.dwarf - then put that zip file in your volatility profiles directory.
-Lots of good tutorials out there to do this - like https://andreafortuna.org/2019/08/22/how-to-generate-a-volatility-profile-for-a-linux-system/
+You can do this lots of ways – basically you will need a system.map for the running kernel, and you will need to combine it in an appropriately named zip file with `module.dwarf` – then put that zip file in your volatility profiles directory.
+Lots of good tutorials out there to do this – like https://andreafortuna.org/2019/08/22/how-to-generate-a-volatility-profile-for-a-linux-system/

 ## 4. Once you have a working profile: